CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 ### Step 1 - Create DID

-In your project to create a polygon DID URI one first needs to install
+In your project to create a candle DID URI one first needs to install
 ```
-npm i @ayanworks/polygon-did-registrar --save
+npm i @ayanworks/candle-did-registrar --save
 ```
 Once the installation is completed, the user can use it as follows
 ```
-import { createDID } from "polygon-did-registrar";
+import { createDID } from "candle-did-registrar";
 ```
 The createdDID function helps user generate a DID URI.
 While creating a DID, there can be two scenarios.